Please Remain Calm (Chernobyl): Plot

-In Moscow, Valery Legasov becomes concerned about the incident after reading a report that details all of the events that have occurred after the explosion.
-During the committee meeting, the members initially dismiss the severity of the explosion, believing that they are only dealing with a minor incident because they were told the radiation level was not dangerous at 3.6 roentgen.
-Before the committee is dismissed, Legasov interjects and points out several mistakes in the report and suggests that the levels of radiation could be higher than expected if the core is exposed.
-Convinced of Legasov's expertise, Mikhail Gorbachev sends him to Chernobyl alongside a skeptical Boris Shcherbina to investigate.
+In Moscow, Valery Legasov becomes concerned after reading a report that details events occurring after the explosion.
+During the committee meeting, the members disregard the severity of the explosion because they were told the radiation level was not dangerous.
+Legasov points out several mistakes in the report and suggests that the levels of radiation could be higher than expected if the core is exposed.
+Convinced of Legasov's expertise, Mikhail Gorbachev sends him to investigate Chernobyl alongside a skeptical Boris Shcherbina.

-While traveling in the helicopter, a horrified Legasov realizes that the nuclear core is exposed after seeing both the electric blue Ionized-air glow and the nuclear graphite on the roof of the buildings.
-Despite Shcherbina threatening the helicopter pilot, Legasov convinces him of the danger (so that they do not fly directly over the nuclear core).
-Arriving at a military plant, Legasov and Shcherbina confront Viktor Bryukhanov and Nikolai Fomin about the incident.
+While traveling in the helicopter, Legasov realizes the core is exposed after seeing the blue glow of radiation-ionized air and nuclear graphite on the roof.
+Outside the plant, Legasov and Shcherbina confront Viktor Bryukhanov and Nikolai Fomin about the incident.
 After they accuse Legasov of spreading misinformation, Shcherbina inquires about the graphite and radiation exposure.
-When they cannot answer, Shcherbina decides to see who's correct by testing the levels of roentgen using a high-range dosimeter.
-General Vladimir Pikalov volunteers to drive around the Power Plant to test the actual radiation levels.
-After returning to the camp, Pikalov informs that the radiation level is not 3.6 roentgen, but is at 15,000 roentgen.
-Finally realizing that the nuclear core is exposed and that Legasov was correct, Shcherbina has Bryukhanov and Fomin arrested.
-Legasov suggests the possibility of putting out the fire with sand and boron.
-The next day, a squadron of helicopters flies to the reactor building in an attempt to drop 5,000 tons of sand and boron to put out the fire.
-However, one of the helicopters flies above the core and crashes.
-With no other options, Shcherbina orders the helicopters to continue to drop the sand and boron.
+When they cannot answer, Shcherbina decides to test radiation levels using a high-range dosimeter.
+General Vladimir Pikalov drives around the plant taking readings, which reveal that radiation levels are not 3.6 roentgen, but 15,000.
+Finally realizing Legasov was correct, Shcherbina has Bryukhanov and Fomin arrested.
+Legasov suggests putting out the fire with sand and boron.
+The next day, a squadron of helicopters flies 5,000 tons of sand and boron to the reactor.
+One of the helicopters crashes into the core, but Shcherbina orders the helicopters to continue to drop the sand and boron.